 On the exterior, the grip and dials have been redesigned to look more elegant than before.
 The battery is an LP-E17 (1,040mA), and is more powerful than the battery on the predecessor model, EOS 100D.
 Also, the built-in wireless connectivity capabilities, such as Wi-Fi and Bluetooth, are almost certain to be very big pluses to users who are savvier with smartphones and tablets.

 The joy of seeing shots directly through the viewfinder

 EOS 200D/ EF-S18-55mm f/4-5.6 IS STM/ FL: 24mm (38mm equivalent)/ Aperture-priority AE (f/6.3, 1/250 sec, EV +0.7)/ ISO 100/ WB: Auto

-I took this shot through the viewfinder, taking into account the interesting patterns on the floor and the shadow of the person walking.
-Being able to feel the light reach my eyes directly and to see things in real-time through the optical viewfinder was such a joy.
+I took this shot through the viewfinder, trying to draw attention to the interesting patterns on the floor and the shadow of the person walking.
+It was a joy to shoot through the optical viewfinder: I could feel the light reach my eyes directly and see things in real-time.

 EOS 200D/ EF-S55-250mm f/4-5.6 IS STM/ FL: 135mm (216mm equivalent)/ Aperture-priority AE (f/5.6, 1/1,250 sec, EV ±0)/ ISO 125/ WB: Auto

 I waited for the runner to reach the bottom left of the frame before I released the shutter.
 When you need to keep an eye on moving elements, it might feel more intuitive to shoot through the optical viewfinder.